Shushruth007/Musical-Mood-Tracker/README.md

 ## What we learned
+We learned a great deal about web application development.
+We became comfortable working as a team to collaborate and utilize everyones skills.
+We became familiar with the usage and functionality of the the Spotify API.
+We were excited to use Mage.AI and were very impressed by how easy it was to use and integrate into our project.

 ## What's next for VibeCheck
 We will work on incoperting User Authentication into the website so that everyone can use it.
 We want to expand and fine tune our dataset to make better predictions.
 We would like to replace our python backend with javaScript for more efficency.